 Major depressive disorder, also called major depression and clinical depression, is characterised by a combination of symptoms that interfere with a person’s cognition, behaviours and emotions.
 Some people may experience only an episode in their lifetime, while and others may have multiple episodes.

-According to the Singapore Mental Health Survey (2010), MDD was found to be the most common mental illness in Singapore.
-1 in 16 Singapore residents (aged 18 and above) had MDD at some point in their life.
+In the Singapore Mental Health Survey conducted in 2010, it was found that MDD was the most common mental illness in Singapore and that one in 16 Singapore residents (aged 18 and above) had MDD at some point in their life.
 However, in spite of it being the most common mental illness, the median time taken for persons with MDD to seek help from the onset of the illness is 4 years.

-Persons with MDD do not all experience the same symptoms.
+People with depressive illnesses do not all experience the same symptoms.
 The severity, frequency, and duration of symptoms vary from individuals and the type of depression he/she has.
 Symptoms may include:

 We are here to help